facebook pixel Skip to main content

 President, Medical Staff Association

-Dr. Edward Chan joined the Southlake Department of Emergency Medicine as a Courtesy Staff member in 2008 and then joined the Active Staff in 2010.
+Dr. Edward Chan joined the Southlake Health Department of Emergency Medicine as a Courtesy Staff member in 2008 and then joined the Active Staff in 2010.
 Dr. Chan has been the Vice President of the Medical Staff Association since July 2012 and is currently the Physician Leader of the Emergency Program.

 He completed his medical degree at the University of Ottawa and Family Medicine Residency at the University of Toronto.
 He holds a certification in Emergency Medicine through the Canadian College of Family Physicians.
 Dr. Chan has held positions in Kirkland Lake, Orillia Soldier’s Memorial and Royal Victoria Hospital, and St. Joseph’s Health Centre.